The British climate, widely influenced by the Atlantic, throws a lot of weather at us and global warming will almost certainly produce extremes.

 Silver-leaved Mediterranean plants (sages, thymes, dianthus etc) may also suffer in wet conditions.
 These short-lived plants should be regularly propagated because older, leggier plants are more vulnerable.
 Cut all leggy Mediterranean plants back in late March: this will rejuvenate them.

-Related: how to make an alpine scree garden.
+Find out how to make an alpine scree garden

 Which plants are adapted to wet conditions?